← Back

 Database Schema Design

-• Primary Keys: Ensure every table has a primary key to uniquely identify records.
+• Primary keys: Every table should have a stable way to identify records.

-• Foreign Keys: Use foreign keys to enforce referential integrity between tables.
+• Foreign keys: Use foreign keys when relationships between tables matter.

-• Constraints: Apply constraints such as NOT NULL, UNIQUE, CHECK to maintain data integrity.
+• Constraints: Use constraints like NOT NULL, UNIQUE, and CHECK to protect data integrity.

 Example of a Video App Database Schema